Payroll of the home worker employed by an individual

 The salary is monthly.
 It shall be calculated as follows:

-Gross monthly wage = gross hourly wage x number of hours of actual work weekly x 52 / 12
+Gross monthly wage = gross hourly wage x number of hours worked actual work weekly x 52 / 12.

 Irregular working hours

-These rules apply if the employment contract does not provide for a fixed weekly working time or periods of work that are repeated regularly.
+These rules apply if the employment contract does not provide for a fixed weekly working time or periods of work that are regularly repeated.

-The gross monthly salary is calculated on the basis of the number of hours of actual work counted in the month:
+The basic gross monthly salary is calculated on the basis of the number of hours of actual work counted down in the month:

-Certain situations allow the employee to receive compensation in addition to his basic salary.
+Certain situations allow the employee to receive benefits in addition to his basic salary.

-Supplement for driving a vehicle during working time
+Supplement for driving a vehicle during working hours

 He cannot not be superior at tax schedule.

-A simulator is used to calculate the amount of mileage allowances:
+A simulator is used to calculate the amount of mileage allowances provided for in the tax schedule:

-The hours of responsible day attendance are those during which the employee can do what he wants with his time for himself while remaining vigilant to intervene (nap of a child for example).
+The hours of responsible daytime attendance are those during which the employee can do what he wants with his time for himself while remaining vigilant to intervene (nap of a child for example).

-1 hour of responsible attendance per day is equivalent to 2/3 of 1 hour of actual work.
+One hour of responsible daytime attendance is equivalent to 2/3 of 1 hour of actual work paid on the basis of the gross hourly wage provided for in the employment contract.

 Please note

-If the employee is required to intervene repeatedly, the hours of responsible day attendance are paid in hours of actual work.
+If the employee is required to intervene repeatedly, the hours of responsible daytime attendance are paid in hours of actual work.

-It compensates for the night benefit.
+It compensates for the overnight benefit.
 Depending on the number of interventions per night, the allowance is increased.

 The employee then receives a lump sum payment.
-Its amount may not be less than 1/4 of the contractual hourly wage for an equivalent effective working time.
+Its amount may not be less than 1/4 of the contractual hourly wage for a period of actual work equivalent.

 The employee intervenes 2 or 3 times some nights

 The employee then receives a lump sum payment.
-Its amount may not be less than 1/3 of the contractual hourly wage for an equivalent effective working time.
+Its amount may not be less than 1/3 of the contractual hourly wage for a period of actual work equivalent.

 The employee intervenes 4 times and more some nights

 The employee is normally paid for intervention time.
 He shall receive a lump sum payment for the remaining time.
-Its amount may not be less than 1/3 of the contractual hourly wage for an equivalent effective working time.
+Its amount may not be less than 1/3 of the contractual hourly wage for a period of actual work equivalent.

 Please note